AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Learning Objectives

-Data Architects and Data Engineers need to collaborate closely for a successful Experience Platform deployment.
-This tutorial takes you through the key tasks executed by both roles so you can see how the efforts come together, including:
+Data Architects and Data Engineers must closely collaborate for a successful Experience Platform deployment.
+This hands-on tutorial will teach you the key tasks executed by both roles so you understand how to get started implementing Experience Platform for your own business.
+Topics include:

 * Configuring user permissions
 * Creating sandboxes